40 Grossest Things Found In Food And Fast Food

 The flavor of Fred DeNegri's Pepsi was rank.
 The texture was slimy and thick.
 So the Ormond Beach, Florida, resident said he shook out the contents, and something resembling "pink linguini" slid out, followed by "dark stuff."
 (Not too dissimilar from the "jellylike substance" that Pepsi said would result from carrion marinating in their drinks.)
 Poison Control and the FDA were contacted, and the can's contents were analyzed.
 The Food and Drug Administration Office of Regulatory Affairs concluded the foreign matter appeared to be a frog or a toad.

-in a Subway
+Serrated Knife in a Subway Sandwich

 I scream for ice cream.
 And I'd be screaming for all the wrong reasons if, like Stephanie Granger, I'd found a razor blade in a pint of frozen dessert.
 The incident took place in Kilgore, Texas in 2011.
 According to CBS News, a representative from Walmart, where the ice cream had been purchased, told Stephanie: "I'm sorry.
 I hope your day gets better."

-Severed finger in
+Severed Finger in Frozen Custard

 In 2005, North Carolina resident Clarence Stowers was tucking into a container of Kohl's frozen custard when he encountered a severed finger.
 Officials said the digit had recently been attached to a worker injured in a food-processing machine accident.
 USA Today reported that Stowers put the finger in his mouth, thinking it was a piece of candy.